DIT112-V19/group-08/README.md

 Now it's time to install the Android app:

 <a id="4.2"></a>**Setup the Android Phone**
-1. *Download the apk <a href="https://github.com/DIT112-V19/group-08/blob/master/Project.apk">Project.apk</a> on an Android phone*
+1. *Download the APK <a href="https://github.com/DIT112-V19/group-08/blob/master/Project.apk">Project.apk</a> on an Android phone*
-2. *Install the apk*
+2. *Install the APK*
 3. *Find the application "Project" and open it*

 <br><br>